snakemake/snakemake-interface-report-plugins/README.md

 This package defines the interface between Snakemake and its report plugins.

 Plugins should implement the following skeleton to comply with this interface.
-It is recommended to use Snakemake's poetry plugin to set up this skeleton (and automated testing) within a python package, see https://github.com/snakemake/poetry-snakemake-plugin.
+It is recommended to use [Snakedeploy to set up the skeleton](https://snakedeploy.readthedocs.io/en/stable/snakemake_developers/scaffold_snakemake_plugins.html) (and automated testing) within a python package.

 ```python